mpezeshki/RNN_Experiments/README.md

 # RNN_Experiments
-General experiments on Vanilla RNN and LSTM in Theano.
+General experiments on Vanilla RNN and LSTM in Theano and Blocks.